donaldbales/people/README.md

 ##Overview
 People is your somewhat typical human resources application (not payroll).
-It will be shared by all other applications but herewith.
+It will be shared by all other applications herewith.
 Version 1 will be your basic Ruby on Rails application paried with Bootstrap and PostgreSQL on the backend.